evmos/docs/docs/validate/security/index.md

 ---
-sidebar_position: 5
+sidebar_position: 1
 ---

 # Validator Security

+Learn about best practices to * operating a validator securely way block sign performance

-Learn about sentry nodes and HSMs to secure a validator.
+ sentry nodes and HSMs to secure a validator.

-Each validator candidate is encouraged to run its operations independently, as diverse setups increase the resilience of the network.
-Validator candidates should commence their setup phase now in order to be on time for launch.
+Each validator is encouraged to run its operations independently, as diverse setups increase the resilience of the network.
+Validator candidates should commence their setup early enough to be on time and experienced in sercurity for their launch.

+* Securing private keys
+* remote access
+* cluster of nodes
+* protection agains double signing
+* Mitigating risk
+* DDOS protection

 ## Horcrux